-The Working Group considers a very broad set of topics at the intersection of science & justice, but over time have focused on a cluster of areas of inquiry that recur in our research and programming.
+The Working Group considers a very broad set of topics at the intersection of science and justice, but over time have focused on a cluster of areas of inquiry that recur in our research and programming.

 The Working Group has developed a series of themes that guide our research and programming.